- H-STEM 336

 - Professor, Biomedical Engineering

 - PhD, Civil Engineering (Computational Mechanics), University of Kansas

 - MS, Computer Science, University of Kansas

 - MS, Structural Engineering (Structural Dynamics), Zhejiang University, China

 - BS, Civil Engineering, Zhejiang University, China

-Dr. Jiang's research work straddles the border between biomechanics and biomedical imaging.
-He is actively developing image-based computational tools for easily transforming raw biomedical imaging data into simple but clinically/biologically relevant biomechanical parameters of soft tissue pathologies (e.g. elasticity) and blood flow characteristics (e.g. kinetic energy).
-His current and past work also involves close industrial collaborations with Siemens Healthcare, among others.
-Through these collaborations, Dr. Jiang has developed real-time prototype elastography software in clinical ultrasound scanners to analyze and improve characterization of breast lesions, which has been successfully verified through multi-center clinical trials.
+Dr. Jiang's work falls under technological developments in translational research.
+Specifically, his work straddles biomechanics, biomedical imaging, and computational intelligence.
+He is actively developing computational tools for quickly transforming raw biomedical imaging data into simple but clinically/biologically relevant biomechanical parameters of soft tissue pathologies (e.g., elasticity) and blood flow characteristics (e.g., kinetic energy, pressure gradient).
+His current and past work also involves close clinical and industrial collaborations.
+His translational work is highlighted by his contribution to a real-time elastography system by Siemens, which is available in the clinical workflow.

-By leveraging his multidisciplinary experience on medical imaging, image/signal processing and biomechanics, Dr. Jiang is looking forward to further expanding collaborations and developing a research lab that focuses on developing tools for advanced image-based biomechanical analysis.
-Insight gained from these developments will hopefully provide both clinical and basic scientists information regarding the micromechanical environment of diseased lesions such as cancers and cardiovascular diseases during the course of imaging and subsequent therapeutic interventions.
+By leveraging his multidisciplinary experience in medical imaging, image/signal processing, computational intelligence, and biomechanics, Dr. Jiang looks forward to further expanding collaborations and developing a research lab that focuses on developing tools to improve precision medicine.
+The insight gained from these developments will hopefully provide both clinical and basic scientists information regarding the micromechanical environment of diseased lesions such as cancers and cardiovascular diseases during imaging and subsequent therapeutic interventions.

 Currently graduate students are needed to help research projects.
 Please contact me if interested: Jingfeng Jiang, PhD